Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Cloaked tunnel

-A practical, secure cloaked tunnel must satisfy three high-level properties, mirroring requirements R1, R5 and R6 from \S\ref{sec:intro}. (i)~{\em Secret-independent traffic shape:} Requires that transmissions follow a schedule that does not depend on secrets (R1), and that actual transmissions within a schedule are not delayed by potentially secret-dependent computations (R6). (ii) {\em Unobservable payload traffic:} The traffic shape must not reveal, directly or indirectly, an application's actual time and rate of payload generation and consumption.
+In this section, we describe an idealized realization of the {\em cloaked tunnel} abstraction and security properties, independent of a specific application setting, implementation, or placement of tunnel entry and exits.
+We begin with a discussion of three high-level properties required in a practical, secure cloaked tunnel.
+These properties mirror the requirements R1, R5, and R6 from \S\ref{sec:intro}. {\bf P1.}~{\em Secret-independent traffic shape:} Requires that transmissions follow a schedule that does not depend on secrets (R1), and that actual transmissions within a schedule are not delayed by potentially secret-dependent computations (R6). {\bf P2.}~{\em Unobservable payload traffic:} The traffic shape must not reveal, directly or indirectly, an application's actual time and rate of payload generation and consumption.
 This implies that flow control must not affect the traffic shape (R5); that padded content must elicit the same response (e.g., ACKs) from receivers as payload data; and that packet encryption must encompass the padding.
-This in turn requires that padding be added at or above the transport layer, while encryption be done below the transport layer. (iii) {\em Congestion control:} The tunnel must react to network congestion (R5).
+This in turn requires that padding be added at or above the transport layer, while encryption be done below the transport layer. {\bf P3.}~{\em Congestion control:} The tunnel must react to network congestion (R5).
 Congestion control is needed for network stability and fairness, but does not reveal secrets since it reacts to network conditions, which themselves depend only on shaped and third-party traffic.

 \if 0 We begin with the requirements for a traffic-shaped tunnel. {\em Secret-independent transmission schedule:} Data must be transmitted according to a schedule that does not depend on secrets. {\em Padding in time and space:} The schedule must be executed independent of how much payload data is generated when by the application. {\em Unobservable padding:} Padding must be (i) part of the transport layer data stream to ensure it elicits the same response (e.g. ACKs) from receivers as payload data; and (ii), packet encryption must encompass the padding to make it unobservable. {\em Congestion control:} The tunnels must suspend transmission schedules in response to network congestion to ensure network stability.
 Doing so does not reveal secrets because it reacts to network conditions, which in turn only depend on shaped or third-party traffic. {\em Unobservable flow control:} Conventional flow control, on the other hand, is not secure because it suspends transmissions depending on the rate of payload consumption by the receiver.
 Instead, flow control must be made unobservable by continuing padded packet transmissions even if the receiver is slow to consume payload. \fi